AshGodfrey/pokemon-api/README.md

 ## Introduction

-This is an SDK (Software Development Kit) for interacting with a Pokemon-related API.
+This is an SDK (Software Development Kit) for interacting with a Pokemon-related pokemon.
 It provides convenient functions for retrieving information about Pokemon, Nature, and Stats.
 The SDK is designed to simplify the process of making API requests and handling responses in your Go applications.

 ## Installation